-While Hurricane Harvey has provided adversity, there is a clear path forward.
-With lawyers in nine offices -- including Houston, the District of Columbia, Birmingham, Tampa, Charlotte, and Nashville -- Bradley is committed to doing our part to help the recovery and reconstruction effort in areas devastated by recent events.
+While severe weather events often bring adversity, there can be a clear path forward.
+With lawyers across nine offices – including Houston, the District of Columbia, Birmingham, Tampa, Charlotte, and Nashville – Bradley is committed to doing our part to help recovery and reconstruction efforts in affected areas.

-Serving our clients in the aftermath of Hurricane Katrina, Hurricane Ike, Superstorm Sandy, Hurricane Ivan and other natural disasters has provided Bradley’s attorneys and advisors with the experience necessary to help our neighbors and communities not only recover from this difficult time, but emerge with an established approach to help them achieve their business objectives.
+Serving our clients in the aftermath of Hurricanes Harvey, Katrina, Ike and Ivan, as well as Superstorm Sandy and other natural disasters, has provided Bradley’s attorneys and advisors with the experience necessary to help our neighbors and communities not only recover from these difficult events, but emerge with an established approach to help them achieve their business objectives.
 We have advisors who have served in senior government positions during Hurricane Katrina and Ivan, providing unique insight into the federal, state and local resources available for recovery and reconstruction efforts.
-In the aftermath of Hurricane Harvey, clients will need assistance and representation in a number of diverse areas, including insurance coverage, affordable housing and community development, government contracts, government affairs, construction, banking and financial services, and Bradley has the team to address all of those needs.
+In the aftermath of severe weather events, clients need assistance and representation in a number of diverse areas, including insurance coverage, affordable housing and community development, government contracts, government affairs, construction, banking and financial services.
+Bradley has the right team to address all of those needs.

 Drawing on decades of experience, our Policyholder Insurance Coverage team provides commercial policyholders with sophisticated representation in all aspects of property and casualty insurance.
 We focus on efficiently maximizing the value of our clients’ insurance portfolios consistent with their business objectives.